 You’re no longer borrowing your friend’s camping gear, you have the camping checklist on lock down and you even camp in remote areas without amenities on occasion.
 You know all about how to Leave No Trace, how to use a compass and what to pack for unpredictable weather.
-However confident you might be with your camping skills, there are always some tips, tricks and secrets that other campers have discovered along their journeys.
+However confident you might be with your camping skills, there are always some camping tips, tricks and secrets that other campers have discovered along their journeys.
 Sharing is caring, so we gathered a whole bunch of tips of tricks from veteran campers from the office.
 Consider our ideas to enhance your camping experience!

 If you’re last pair of socks is sopping wet from the day, sleep with them around your midsection.
 It will feel chilly and weird at first, but your body heat trapped by your sleeping bag will dry them by morning.